 Operational assignments cover various areas of work, such as participation in sector-specific market mapping, investment proposal reviews, financial modeling and analysis, portfolio management, upstream work and advisory services activities.
 Other assignments can cover a range of activities in corporate and support departments.

 Global Interns also get access to corporate orientation, skills training, and regular learning events/activities for the GIP cohort.

 Following a thorough evaluation process at the conclusion of the internship, successful GIP interns are encouraged to apply to the WBG Young Professionals Program should they meet such application requirements, or to any other full-time opportunity available after graduation.

-The general application period for year 2022 is now closed.
+The application process for year 2023 is now closed.
 Please return in December for 2024 opportunities.

-To learn more about the types of projects our interns undertake and their professional backgrounds, we invite you to read our interview with three former interns.
+To learn more about the types of projects our interns undertake and their professional backgrounds, we invite you to read some of their stories: